 About Zak Martin's Holistic Workshop|

 The emphasis in this one-day intensive workshop is on self-help.
-Participants will learn how to use a range of simple but effective holistic techniques to achieve and maintain optimal health and well-being.
+Participants are taught how to use a range of simple but effective holistic techniques to achieve and maintain optimal health and well-being.
 The course also serves as a general introduction to the field of holistic medicine, and covers the basic principles of a number of natural and intuitive systems including:

 Introduction to Holistic Medicine